Adobe-Marketing-Cloud/adobe-cif-extension-sample/exercise-03/tutorial-03-extend-ccif.md

     wsk action create seat-{YOUR_FIRSTNAME}-{YOUR_LASTNAME}/applyDiscount applyDiscount.js --param discountCategory 743fd9df-6534-4962-85ab-6cc5e55635c7
     ```

-	For the "discountCategory" parameter we provide a default value, which is used of not categeory is prodvided via URL query parameter.
-The category we use here is Men's Coats.
+	For the "discountCategory" parameter we provide a default value, which is used if category is not provided as a URL parameter.
+The category used here is Men's Coats.
 See step 6.

 	Example: